ArshadMAM/news4money/README.md

 ___________________________________________________________________________________________________________________
 -Extraction is the code where I extracted data from 2 APIs (newsapi, WorldTradingData).

--Amalgamation is where I mix the 2 datasources to obtain a complete dataset for machine learning (INCOMPLETE).
+-Amalgamation is where I mix the 2 datasources to obtain a complete dataset for machine learning.

--Analysis is where machine learning is applied and better results are tabulated with each iteration (COMING SOON).
+-Analysis is where machine learning is applied and better results are tabulated with each iteration (INCOMPLETE).
 ___________________________________________________________________________________________________________________

 Thanks for viewing!